 - ls -- lists the files and subdirectories in the working directory.
 For a long listing with more information about each file, use "ls -l".
 Files whose names begin with "." are "hidden" files which are not usually shown in directory listings.
 These files are generally used by programs to store configuration information and special files.
 If you want to include them in the listing, use "ls -a" or "ls -la".
 You can list the content of a directory by specifying it as an argument to the ls command: "ls [directory-name]".

-- nedit [file-name] -- Starts the text editing program "nedit" to edit the specified text file.
-If the file doesn't exist, you will be asked whether you want to create it.
-(Nedit is a graphical user interface program.
-There are command-line editors such as "joe" and "vi", but they are generally much harder to use.)
+- xed [file-name] -- Starts the text editing program "xed" to edit the specified text file.
+If the file doesn't exist, it will be created.

 - man [topic] -- Show the "manual page" for the specified topic.
 Man pages contain information about programs, command names, and a few other topics.
 For example, use "man bash" to learn more about the bash shell.
 When viewing a man page, hit the space bar to move down one page.
 Hit "Q" to quit.

 - less [filename] -- Let's you view the contents of a text file.
 Hit the "q" key to quit.
 Hit the space bar to move to the next screen; hit the "b" key to move back (or use page up and page down keys).
 To search for the next occurance of a string, hit "/", type the string, and press return.

 - exit -- Exit from the bash shell and close the command window.
 Equivalently, you can just hit CTRL-D.

 You might want to look at the AFS file system page for information about special commands that are available for interacting with AFS.